 Use Drawing Prompts to make daily drawing easy and fun!

 Creativity is something I really value, and I try to infuse everything I do with creativity, including my planning.
-Every day I share a daily drawing prompt for members of my Patreon community.
-I also use these prompts to inspire my own drawing and doodling every day.
+I regularly use drawing prompts to inspire my own drawing and doodling.
 As someone who tends to be quite anxious, decision making is not something I’m very good at!
-The prompts simplify daily drawing and creativity.
-They make it super easy to add a quick illustration to my planner every day!
-I also experiment with fun, simple ways to letter creatively.
+Prompts simplify daily drawing and creativity.
+They make it easier to add a quick illustration to my planner every day.
+I also experiment with fun, simple ways to use creative lettering.
 I don’t worry about wobbly lines or imperfection.
-When it comes to drawing and hand lettering, practice makes perfect!
-So I figure the more practice I can get, no matter how small, the quicker my skills will improve!
+When it comes to drawing and hand lettering, practice makes perfect.
+So I figure, the more practice I can get, no matter how small, the quicker my skills will improve.

 Free Printable Happy Planner Inserts

 To help you further develop your Bullet-Journal-style Happy Planner I’ve designed some more free printable Happy Planner inserts, including Gratitude Trackers and a Weekend Log.

 The Mood and Gratitude tracker with gorgeous mandala design can be downloaded for free from my Planner Lovers Resource Library.
 It allows you to track both your daily moods and gratitude practice in one place.
 Learn more about using the Mood and Gratitude tracker in this post.

 The Gratitude Jar has been one of my most popular gratitude planner printables.
 Now you can download it for free from the Planner Lovers Resource Library in Classic Happy Planner size!
 Learn more about how to use the Gratitude Jar in this post.